ddrohan/mobile-app-dev-labs/session2/lab/md/step01.md

 ![](../img/starterapp1.png)

-and we already have the 'FloatingActionBar' operational, like so
+and we already have the 'FloatingActionButton' operational, like so

 ![](../img/starterapp2.png)